Appverse/generator-appverse-html5/README.md

     }
   ]
 }

-The **theme** provider will prompt the user to select one of both appverse themes.

 ```

+The **theme** provider will prompt the user to select one of both Appverse themes.

 * The sub-generator will connect to the provider SCSS URL's to get the files from the selected them.
 * It will apply the selected theme to the generated project.